rails-api/active_model_serializers/docs/howto/add_pagination_links.md

 If you want pagination links in your response, use [Kaminari](https://github.com/amatsuda/kaminari) or [WillPaginate](https://github.com/mislav/will_paginate).

-Although the others adapters does not have this feature, it is possible to implement pagination links to `JSON` adapter.
-For more information about it, please see in our docs
+Although the other adapters do not have this feature, it is possible to implement pagination links to `JSON` adapter.
+For more information about it, please check our docs.

 ###### Kaminari examples